biomassives/drupal8-backbone-marionette/README.md

 The command above will create an empty template inside application folder app_folder/templates_folder using [Twig.js](https://github.com/justjohn/twig.js)

-This command is interactive as you can see in the follwing image
+This command is interactive as you can see in the following image

 ![Template Generation](https://github.com/enzolutions/generator-marionette-drupal/blob/master/images/generator_marionette_drupal_template.png "Template Generation")